duthied/Free-Friendika/doc/BBCode.md

 </tr>
 </table>

-The [abstract] element isn't working with the native OStatus connection or with connectors where we post the HTML like Tumblr, Wordpress or Pump.io.
+The [abstract] element isn't working with connectors where we post the HTML like Tumblr, Wordpress or Pump.io.
+For the native connections--that is to e.g. Friendica, Hubzilla, Diaspora or GNU Social--the full posting is used and the contacts instance will display the posting as desired.

 ## Special